Mckphat/springbootProject/README.md

 A form created in the index.jsp file and it saves the user's input into a h2 database.
 Everything seems to be implemented correctly there are a few issues:
 * not knowing how to link back to a .jsp or go from .jsp to .jsp files
-* SQL database intake works, but it is inputted incorrectly.
+* SQL database intake works, but it is outputted incorrectly in the table.
 Nonetheless it works